-On the other hand, if you have a portfolio of shares, the returns over a longer term may well be much better than you would have achieved in a deposit account.
-However, the values are likely to have gone up and down over the years.
+On the other hand, if you have a portfolio of shares, the returns over a longer term may well be much better than you’d have achieved in a deposit account, but the values are likely to have gone up and down over the years.

-When a Trustee wishes to invest, a professional financial adviser can put together an investment portfolio.
-The financial adviser will carefully consider the Trust, the amount to invest, the investment type and the unique circumstances of the beneficiary before preparing the portfolio which will advise on:
+When a trustee wishes to invest, a professional financial adviser will put together a trustee investment plan.
+The financial adviser will carefully consider the trust, the amount to invest, the investment type and the unique circumstances of the beneficiary before preparing the portfolio.
+This will advise on:

 - The potential risks

 - The things that need to be considered